ghaidafasya24/ghaidafasya24/README.md

 ---

 ### 👨‍💻 About Me
-I'm a passionate **D4 Teknik Informatika** student, driven by the desire to solve real-world problems through technology.
+I'm a passionate **Informatics Engineering** student, driven by the desire to solve real-world problems through technology.
 With expertise in programming and design, I thrive in creating innovative and user-centric solutions.

 - 🌱 Currently exploring **web development**, **mobile apps**, and **backend systems**.